iFixit/react-commerce/README.md

 After running this command, Next.js will serve your app on http://localhost:3000, and Strapi will serve the CMS on http://localhost:1337/admin.

+> :warning: Make sure you are running on the supported Node.js version specified in `.nvmrc`.
+If you are using
+> NVM, you can run `nvm use` to switch to the correct version.

 ### Using SVG

 If you want to use an svg as a React component, add it to `frontend/assets/svg/files` and run